istanbuljs/nyc/README.md

 **Note:** Since version 9.0, files under `node_modules/` are always excluded by nyc.
 To reverse this you must add the negated exclude rule `!**/node_modules/`.

-For example, the following config will only collect coverage for files in the `src` directory, and exclude any files with the extension `.spec.js`.
+For example, the following config will collect coverage for every file in the `src` directory regardless of whether it is `require()`'d in a test.
+It will also exclude any files with the extension `.spec.js`.

 ```json
 {